SharkNinja AI

 The problem is that this structure consistently produces the opposite of what it promises.

-What you’ve actually built is a system where the people with the most context on what the business needs have the least ability to act on it.
+What you’ve built is a system where the people with the most context on what the business needs have the least ability to act on it.
 Your product managers can see the full competitive landscape, the cross-functional opportunities, the places where two capabilities combined would create something neither could alone.
 The analysts they need to act on any of that are controlled by functional leads whose mandate, incentives, and visibility are all bounded by a single pillar.

 The person with the most information is disempowered by the person with the least.
 That’s not a coordination failure you can fix with better quarterly planning.
 It’s structural.